monochromicon/talk-js-intro/readme.md

 # JavaScript Introduction
 > It'll probably work and you will never realize what crimes you committed.

+**For more complete information, see OSU CASS SDG's [JavaScript training document](https://github.com/osu-cass/JavaScriptTraining) I have been working on.**

 When people laugh at JavaScript, it's probably because of stuff like this:

 ```js